Last Updated on May 14, 2024 by Sarah Leeves

-Creating an accessible group exercise class is crucial to ensuring more people benefit from health and wellbeing.
+Creating an accessible group exercise class is crucial.
+It ensures more people enjoy health and wellbeing.
+In this blog, you’ll discover:

 What is accessibility?